-Inside Macintosh Library Inside Macintosh, Volumes I-III Definitive guide to the Macintosh Toolbox and Operating System for the original 64K ROM.
-Volume III also includes hardware information and comprehensive summaries.
-Inside Macintosh, Volume IV A delta guide to the Macintosh Plus, introducing the hierarchical file system (HFS), the Small Computer System Interface (SCSI), and the other new features available with the 128K ROM.
-Inside Macintosh, Volume V A delta guide to the Macintosh SE and Macintosh II, introducing color, slots, new sound capabilities, the new Apple Desktop Bus, and all the other features available with the 256K ROM.
-Technical Introduction to the Macintosh Family Introduction to the Macintosh software and hardware for Macintosh computers, including the original Macintosh, Macintosh Plus, Macintosh SE, and Macintosh II.
-Programmer's Introduction to the Macintosh Family A short guide replete with examples illustrating the ins and outs of Macintosh programming.
-Macintosh Family Hardware Reference Describes the hardware of the various Macintosh machines.
-It provides the information you'll need to connect non- Apple devices to the computer and to write device drivers or other low-level programs.
-The book consists of three parts, one each for the "Classic Macintosh" (Macintosh and Macintosh Plus), the Macintosh SE, and the Macintosh II, plus appendixes.
-Designing Cards and Drivers for the Macintosh II and Macintosh SE A guide for developers who are creating hardware products that will plug into the expansion slots of the Macintosh II and Macintosh SE.
+- Inside Macintosh, Volumes I-III Definitive guide to the Macintosh Toolbox and Operating System for the original 64K ROM.
+Volume III also includes hardware information and comprehensive summaries. - Inside Macintosh, Volume IV A delta guide to the Macintosh Plus, introducing the hierarchical file system (HFS), the Small Computer System Interface (SCSI), and the other new features available with the 128K ROM. - Inside Macintosh, Volume V A delta guide to the Macintosh SE and Macintosh II, introducing color, slots, new sound capabilities, the new Apple Desktop Bus, and all the other features available with the 256K ROM. - Technical Introduction to the Macintosh Family Introduction to the Macintosh software and hardware for all Macintosh computers: the original Macintosh, Macintosh Plus, Macintosh SE, and Macintosh II. - Programmer's Introduction to the Macintosh Family A short guide replete with examples illustrating the ins and outs of Macintosh programming. - Macintosh Family Hardware Reference Describes the hardware of the various Macintosh machines.
+It provides the information you'll need to connect non-Apple devices to the computer and to write device drivers or other low-level programs.
+The book consists of three parts, which describe the "Classic Macintosh" (Macintosh and Macintosh Plus), the Macintosh SE, and the Macintosh II. - Designing Cards and Drivers for the Macintosh II and Macintosh SE A guide for developers who are creating hardware products that will plug into the expansion slots of the Macintosh II and Macintosh SE.
 Parts of this book are also important to application software developers who need to understand slot devices.
-Related books Human Interface Guidelines: The Apple Desktop Interface Detailed guidelines for developers implementing the Macintosh user interface.
-Apple Numerics Manual, Second Edition A guide to the Standard Apple Numeric Environment (SANE [®]), a full implementation of the IEEE floating-point standard, for developers who need high-precision floating-point support.
-Macintosh Programmer's Workshop 2.0 Reference Description of the Macintosh Programmer's Workshop (MPWTM), Apple's software development environment for all Macintosh computers.
-Additional reference books cover the MacApp [®] application and the use of MPW in the C language, Pascal, and the macro assembler for the MC68000 family of processors.